Combinatorics of Even-Valent Graphs on Riemann Surfaces: Background

-To motivate certain directions of future work following this manuscript, we would like to highlight some asymptotic results known for $\mathscr{N}_g(\mu,j)$.
+There are a number of results concerning the asymptotics of $\mathscr{N}_g(\mu,j)$ as $j\to\infty$.
 In \cite{BD} and \cite{BGM}, respectively, the leading order asymptotics of $\mathscr{N}_g(3,j)$ and $\mathscr{N}_g(4,j)$ were derived for graphs embedded on a Riemann surface of \textit{arbitrary} genus $g \in \N$, as the number of vertices tends to infinity.
 For $3$-valent regular graphs it was found in \cite{BD} that

-For $4$-valent regular graphs with $n_4$ vertices it was found in \cite{BGM} that
+For $4$-valent regular graphs with $j$ vertices it was found in \cite{BGM} that

 Additionally, descriptions of the constants $\mathcal{K}_g$ and $\mathcal{C}_g$ in terms of the asymptotics of the solutions $u(\tau)$ to the Painlev\'e I equation $ u''(\tau)=6u^2(\tau)+\tau$ were provided in \cite{BD} and \cite{BGM}.
-Recently, in \cite{EW2022}, Ercolani and Waters described the leading order asymptotics of $\mathscr{N}_g(j)$ for \textit{arbitrary} $g \in \N$, and for \textit{any} $\mu$-valent graphs with odd $\mu$, as the (even) number of vertices $n_{\mu}$ tends to infinity:
+Recently, Ercolani and Waters~\cite{EW2022} obtained the leading-order large-vertex asymptotics for graphs of arbitrary fixed genus \(g\in\N\) and any fixed odd valence \(\mu\).
+More precisely, they showed that